tidy-finance/website/docs/index.md

 The book is currently divided into 5 parts:

 * Chapter 1 introduces you to important concepts around which our approach to Tidy Finance revolves.
 * Chapters 2-4 provide tools to organize your data and prepare the most common data sets used in financial research.
 Although many important data are behind paywalls, we start by describing different open source data and how to download them.
 We then move on to prepare the two most popular data in financial research: CRSP and Compustat.
 Then, we cover corporate bond data from TRACE.
-We reuse the data from these chapters in all following chapters.
+We reuse the data from these chapters in all subsequent chapters.
 * Chapters 5-10 deal with key concepts of empirical asset pricing such as beta estimation, portfolio sorts, performance analysis, and asset pricing regressions.
 * Chapters 11-13 apply linear models to panel data and machine learning methods to problems in factor selection and option pricing.
 * Chapters 14-15 provide approaches for parametric, constrained portfolio optimization, and backtesting procedures.

 Each chapter is self-contained and can be read individually.
-Yet the data chapter provides important background necessary for the data management in subsequent chapters.
+Yet the data chapters provide important background necessary for the data management in all other chapters.

 ## What won’t you learn? {.unnumbered}

 This book is about empirical work.
 While we assume only basic knowledge in statistics and econometrics, we do not provide detailed treatments of the underlying theoretical models or methods applied in this book.
 Instead, you find references to the seminal academic work in journal articles or textbooks for more detailed treatments.
 We believe that our comparative advantage is to provide a thorough implementation of typical approaches such as portfolio sorts, backtesting procedures, regressions, machine learning methods, or other related topics in empirical finance.
 We enrich our implementations with discussions of the needy-greedy choices you face while conducting empirical analyses.
 We hence refrain from deriving theoretical models or extensively discussing the statistical properties of well-established tools.

-Our book is thus close in spirit to other books that provide fully reproducible code for financial applications.
+Our book is close in spirit to other books that provide fully reproducible code for financial applications.
 We view them as complementary to our work and want to highlight the differences:

 * @Regenstein2018 provides an excellent introduction and discussion of different tools for standard applications in finance (e.g., how to compute returns and sample standard deviations of a time series of stock returns).
 Our book, in contrast, has a clear focus on applications of state-of-the-art for academic research in finance.
 We thus fill a niche that allows aspiring researchers or instructors to rely on a well-designed code base.
 * @Coqueret2020 constitutes a great compendium to our book with respect to applications related to return prediction and portfolio formation.
 The book primarily targets practitioners and has a hands-on focus.
 Our book, in contrast, relies on the typical databases used in financial research and focuses on the preparation of such datasets for academic applications.
 In addition, our chapter on machine learning focuses on factor selection instead of return prediction.